AngeTenShi/boot2root/writeup.md

 index = index & 15

 Fifth input : o0ukmA (one of the possibility more in the script)

-# if we only take ascii lowercase uppercase and digits
+If we only take ascii lowercase uppercase and digits
 g: ['o', 'O']
 i: ['p', 'P', '0']
 a: ['e', 'u', 'E', 'U', '5']